Kriz-hub/Holiday-Dialysis/README.md

 In the footer section he can click on the icon links.

 ## Features left to implement
-The behaviour of Scroll-spy is somewhat pour, I was forced to add some empty text to get it right on the pages.
-With a little bit more knowlegde of Javascript I could make a custom scroll-spy myself.
-I think I would use "100vh", because that's alway the screensize vertically.
-Then use a way to get the current screenposition relatively to "100vh", then give a command to make some lines of scrolling.
+This site could be made as part of a bigger site to present a dialyse center as a whole.

 ## Testing
-* The site is tested on a real Samsung S7, Samsung A32 and Samsung A52, on there own browser.
+* The site is tested on a real Samsung S7, Samsung A31 and Samsung A51, on there own browser.
 * also on 2 tablets: Asus Transformer Pad (an old one) and Lenovo TB-X10AF, both on a Chrome browser.
 * screens: 1366x768, 1920x1080 on Chrome and Edge.
 * The use of "Chrome Inspect" to inspect the change of behaviour of "Bootstrap col-.." at different screen width's.